 This is one of the most frequent questions we are asked: should I put my live cultures in the fridge?
 Is it better to keep them in a refrigerator?

-While all of our friendly bacteria are lyophilised, our friendly yeast Saccharoymyces boulardii, undergoes a slightly different stabilisation method known as fluid bed drying (FBD).
-This advanced method allows less excipients to be used in Saccharoymyces boulardii supplements; however it is only suitable for yeasts, not bacteria.
+While all of our friendly bacteria are lyophilised, our friendly yeast Saccharomyces boulardii, undergoes a slightly different stabilisation method known as fluid bed drying (FBD).
+This advanced method allows less excipients to be used in Saccharomyces boulardii supplements; however it is only suitable for yeasts, not bacteria.

 So, are refrigerated friendly bacteria better than shelf stable ones?

-As long as friendly bacteria delivers the number of billions stated on the pack, and the strength is guaranteed at expiry rather than at manufacture, then it need not matter whether a supplement is kept in the fridge or at ambient temperature.
+As long as the friendly bacteria supplement is guaranteed to deliver the number of billions stated on the pack at the date expiry rather than just at the date of manufacture, then it need not matter whether a supplement is recommended to be kept in the fridge or at an ambient temperature.